act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 ## Accessibility Support

-Non-supported media formats make screen readers render the text content of the element instead of other attributes.
-If there is no name for the `object` then the screen reader will not announce the context that is present visually.
+Non-supported media formats make screen readers render the text content of the element instead of other attributes. `object` elements without an accessible name are ignored by assistive technologies unless they have an [explicit role][].

 ## Background